FAIR Orlando Search Guide

 Direct answer

-For Orlando antique appraisers searches, start with the FAIR Orlando directory filter, then compare Central Florida and statewide Florida profiles by antiques specialty, intended use, inspection needs, published fee language, and whether a local visit or narrower category specialist is the safer fit.
-If the first result is a combined Orlando/Jacksonville guide or an individual FAIR member profile, use this Orlando guide to separate Central Florida access, Winter Park proximity, category fit, and fee transparency before hiring.
+For Orlando antique appraisers, start with the FAIR Orlando directory filter.
+Then compare Central Florida and statewide Florida profiles by specialty, intended use, inspection need, fee language, and whether the job needs local access or a narrower category specialist.
+Use this guide to separate convenience from fit before you hire.

 • Match the appraiser to the item category.